7.7 IR Exposure and Readout

 MULTIACCUM readout consists of the following sequence of events:

-- Array reset: After a fast calibration of the Analog to Digital Converters, all pixels are set to the detector bias level, with two rapid reset cycles of the entire chip.
+- Array reset: After a fast calibration of the analog-to-digital converters, all pixels are set to the detector bias level via two rapid reset cycles of the entire chip.

 - Array read: The charge in each pixel is measured and stored in the on-board computer's memory.
 This is done as soon as practical after the second array reset in step 1.
 In effect, given the short delay and the time needed to read the array, a very short-exposure image is stored in memory.
 This is known as the zero read.